kleber-maia/iobjects/README.md

 - It has a searchByFilter method to...return one or more records by using custom search criterias.
 - It counts with several reusable controls to make it easy to display and edit records.

-There is a particular use case that sometimes makes some confusion: master-detail relationships.
-If you just assume that the master and the detail records may be inserted in different transactions (non atomic) there is no complexity at all in this case: it's just a matter of screen design.
+There is a particular use case that, sometimes, creates some confusion: master-detail relationships.
+If you just assume that the master and the detail records may be inserted in different transactions (non atomic) there is no complexity at all in this case: it's just a matter of screen design and both database tables may be managed independently by its related Entity class.

 #### Process
 The Process is where the magic of the simplicity happens.
 At this point, I'm pretty sure you got what the Entity is all about: manage a single database table.
 So, how about the requirements where we need to deal with two or more database tables?
 We are talking about the Process, of course.
+How it works?

+- It contains user params to allow the user to select options, enter data or whatever you need.
+- It contains a method execute in which you:
+  - receive those params;
+  - instantiate all needed Entities;
+  - run your business logic;
+  - commit the changes to the database.

+You may have noticed that all the performed operations are atomic.
+Additionally, that particular business logic you had just implemented must never be implemented elsewhere.

 ## The story behind